Introduction

 1. NTRIP

 NTRIP (Networked Transport of RTCM via Internet Protocol) is a proprietary RTK DGPS protocol published by the Radio Technical Commission for Maritime Services (RTCM).
-NTRIP transmits correction data in the form of binary RTCM messages over the public internet using the standard Hypertext Transfer Protocol HTTP/1.1.
+NTRIP transmits correction data - typically in the form of binary RTCM messages - over the public internet using the standard Hypertext Transfer Protocol HTTP/1.1.
 The current version (as at January 2023) is 2.0, based on the RTCM 3.n message specification.

 NTRIP diagram